 Light ‘Em Up- Courtney DeFeo

 Courtney has a really fun idea of lighting up the world with kindness by doing daily acts of kindness.
 I love her ideas and how simple everything is.
 This is a great way to get your kids to focus on others.

 My kids love a good countdown and this is so simple!
 Remember the construction paper chains from elementary school?
 That is all you have to make!
 Put 24 rings on it and a star at the top.
 Starting December 1st have your kids take one ring off a day.

 Jesus Storybook Bible by Sally Lloyd Jones

 If you have the Jesus Storybook Bible you automatically have a 24 day reading plan!
 Head to Faithgateway to find more details and the printable pictures to correspond with the stories.

 This is a daily countdown that gives you a daily activity idea + Scripture to read!
 Learn more here.

 Truth in the Tinsel

-We did this a few years ago and my kids really enjoyed it.
-Basically it is a devotional and craft for each day of Advent.
+This is a really great countdown to do if you have crafty kids.
+Basically, it is a devotional and craft for each day of Advent.
 The crafts are all ornaments that you make.
 If you do not want to make the ornaments, there are also printable ornaments that your kids can color.
-It is a lot of fun to do prep this together!
-Click here to view more details
+It is a lot of fun to prep this together at a party!
+Head here to learn more!

 Jesse Tree Project